v-fearam/msbuild-examples/custom-task-code-generation/README.md

 </Project>
 ```

-Beyond the [build properties](https://docs.microsoft.com/visualstudio/msbuild/walkthrough-using-msbuild?view=vs-2022#build-properties) defined, actually, important part of this file is the task registration, MSBuild must know how to locate and run the assembly that contains the task class.
-Tasks are registered using the [UsingTask element (MSBuild)](https://docs.microsoft.com/visualstudio/msbuild/usingtask-element-msbuild?view=vs-2022).Taskname is the name of the task to reference from the assembly.
+Beyond the [build properties](https://docs.microsoft.com/visualstudio/msbuild/walkthrough-using-msbuild?view=vs-2022#build-properties) defined, actually, an important part of this file is the task registration, MSBuild must know how to locate and run the assembly that contains the task class.
+Tasks are registered using the [UsingTask element (MSBuild)](https://docs.microsoft.com/visualstudio/msbuild/usingtask-element-msbuild?view=vs-2022).
+TaskName is the name of the task to reference from the assembly.
 This attribute should always specify full namespaces.
 AssemblyFile is the file path of the assembly.

 The _AppSettingStronglyTyped.props_ will be automatically included when the package is install, then our client has the task available and some default values.
 However, it is never used.
 In order to put this code in action we need to define some targets on _AppSettingStronglyTyped.targets_ file which also will be also automatically included when the package is install: